TalicZealot/SotnRandoTools/README.md

 ## Installation
 This tool requires Bizhawk version 2.6 or higher.
-Extract the [latest release](https://github.com/TalicZealot/SotnRandoTools/releases/latest) and put the contents in the `Bizhawk/ExternalTools/` folder.
+Download the full version from the [latest release](https://github.com/TalicZealot/SotnRandoTools/releases/latest) that looks like this `SotnRandoTools-x.x.x.zip`
+Right click on it and select `Extract all...` then navigate to your BizHawk 2.6+ folder and press `Extract`.
-It should look like this:
+File structure should look like this:
 ```
 BizHawk
 └───ExternalTools